Safe Prescribing for Opioid Use Disorder

 - supervise or provide iOAT only within a facility operated by government or a provincial health authority, or a community setting approved by CPSA.

-For archived standards, policies and guidelines:
+For questions or archived standards, policies and guidelines: